Best Food for Cornish Rex

 Common Dietary Sensitivities in Cornish Rex

-Dietary sensitivities affect a notable proportion of cats, and Cornish Rex is no exception given the breed's association with Cardiac Conditions, Other Health Concerns.
+Dietary sensitivities affect a notable proportion of cats, and Cornish Rex is no exception given the breed's association with Cardiac Conditions, genetic predispositions to conditions like allergies, autoimmune disorders, and organ-specific diseases.
 The most reliable symptoms to watch include chronic ear inflammation, paw licking, intermittent diarrhea, and flatulence.
 Novel protein sources—rabbit, kangaroo, or insect-based formulas—offer alternatives when common proteins trigger reactions.
 Grain-free diets are not automatically better; many Cornish Rex cats tolerate grains well.
 Focus on identifying specific triggers through controlled elimination rather than blanket ingredient avoidance.

 Ideal Portion Control for Cornish Rex